suyashpandit/Covid-19-Global-Trends/README.md

 Comparative insights between public health outcomes and vaccine rollout

-The goal is to enable data-driven exploration of the pandemic's trajectory across regions with varied healthcare infrastructures, policy responses, and vaccine accessibility.
+The goal is to see the increase and decrease across regions depending on their infrastructures, policies, vaccine acceptance and vaccine accessibility.
 ----
 🌍 Countries Included
 ---